lextoumbourou/notes/notes/permanent/matrix-determinate.md

 $\det\left(\begin{bmatrix}-1 && 0 \\ 0 && -1\end{bmatrix}\right) = -1$

-A [Matrix Transformation](permanent/Matrix Transformation.md) was a determinate of 0, means that the transformation collapses space onto a single line.
+A [Matrix Transformation](permanent/matrix-transformation.md) was a determinate of 0, means that the transformation collapses space onto a single line.
 These types of matrices do not have a [Matrix Inverse](permanent/matrix-inverse.md)
 In 2d space, the Determinate can be calculated using this formula: $\det(\begin{bmatrix}{\color{red}{a}} && \color{green}{b} \\ \color{red}{c} && \color{green}{d}\end{bmatrix}) = {\color{red}{a}}{\color{green}{d}} - {\color{green}{b}}{\color{red}{c}}$.

-The intution for this comes when you set $b = 0$ and $c = 0$.
+The intuition for this comes when you set $b = 0$ and $c = 0$.
 In that case, the x and y-axis are scaled in a straight line.
 If you set *either* $b$ or $c$ to 0, the shape becomes a parallelogram.
 But the area is unchanged.

 [@dyeMathematicsMachineLearning]